Power and Renewables

 Enverus Intelligence® | Research, Inc. (EIR) is a subsidiary of Enverus that publishes energy-sector research focused on the oil, natural gas, power and renewable industries.
 EIR publishes reports including asset and company valuations, resource assessments, technical evaluations, and macro-economic forecasts and helps make intelligent connections for energy industry participants, service companies and capital providers worldwide.
 Click here to learn more.

-Corianna is a Senior Associate within the Power and Renewables team, specializing in research on renewable power assets.
-She holds a degree in Mechanical Engineering and Energy & Environment Engineering from the University of Calgary.
-With over 4 years of experience in engineering within the energy sector and strategy management consulting, Corianna brings a wealth of expertise to her role at Enverus.
+orianna Mah is a Research Analyst with Enverus Intelligence® Research, specializing in research on renewable power assets.
+She holds a degree in Mechanical Engineering and Energy & Environment Engineering.
+With over 6 years of experience across engineering and management consulting, she applies her technical and strategic background to help clients navigate the evolving energy landscape.

 Subscribe to the Enverus Blog